drug-design/course/docs/chapters/molecular-similarity.md

 ### Development of a Structure-Property Model

-Besides the direct application of searching similar/dissimilar molecules in a database, it is possible to develop a model by employing knowledge about properties of known compounds, to predict the properties of novel molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/development-structure-property-model-880873a7'><i class='fa fa-play' aria-hidden='true'></i></button>Besides the direct application of searching similar/dissimilar molecules in a database, it is possible to develop a model by employing knowledge about properties of known compounds, to predict the properties of novel molecules.
 These models are known as "structure-property models", and are all based on the "molecular similarity principle" (a small structural change causes small property differences).
 *[nce]: New Chemical Entity: a compound not previously described.